mrmccormack/1000-vader/README.md

 1. Find a .png for your character at least 128x128 pixels
 2. Generate a bunch of icons and the necessary code with https://www.favicon-generator.org/
 3. Add the code
-4. Download all the gnerated icons
+4. Download all the generated icons
 5. add all the icons to your repository - replacing the Darth Vader Icons

 ---